- The Netherlands is a brainexchange-country in AI-research: the incoming and outgoing mobility of AI researchers is high and in balance.

 For almost all countries in our comparison, departing scientists have a higher citation impact than incoming scientists, as the first figure below shows.
 Exceptions are the US and the UK, where the citation impact of the incoming scientists is higher.

 The average citation impact of scientists leaving the Netherlands (2.49) is 17% higher than that of incoming scientists (2.12).
 This is the smallest difference of all countries in this analysis with a negative ratio between the citation impact of the inflow and outflow.
 In Japan, the absolute difference is smaller, but because the citation impact scores are lower, it is slightly larger in percentage terms (23%).
-For Canada, Germany, Spain, Iran, India and the EU27, the citation impact of departing AI scientists is more than 30% higher than that of incoming AI scientists.
+For Canada, Germany, Spain, Iran, and India and, the citation impact of departing AI scientists is more than 30% higher than that of incoming AI scientists.

 The citation impact of scientists departing from the Netherlands (2.49) is, on an international level, average.
 It is comparable to the outflow scores from the US, France, the UK, and the EU-27.
 The Netherlands is also in the middle of the league with the citation impact score of incoming scientists.